 OECD Member country means the countries that are members of the OECD and participate in the Amended 2001 OECD Decision.
-(EPA provides a list of OECD Member countries at https://www.epa.gov/hwgenerators/international-agreements-transboundary-shipments-waste).
+(EPA provides a list of OECD Member countries.

-Receiving facility means a U.S. facility which, under RCRA and other applicable domestic laws, is operating or is authorized to operate to receive hazardous wastes and to perform recovery or disposal operations on them.
+Receiving facility means a U.S. facility which, under RCRA and other ap- any of operations R1 to R11 or RC14 plicable domestic laws, is operating or (for transboundary shipments with is authorized to operate to receive haz- Canada only). ardous wastes and to perform recovery or disposal operations on them.

-Recovery operations means activities leading to resource recovery, recycling, reclamation, direct re-use or alternative uses, which include:
+leading to resource recovery, recycling, one country to an area under the nareclamation, direct re-use or alter-tional jurisdiction of another country. native uses, which include:

-- (1) R1 Use as a fuel (other than in direct incineration) or other means to generate energy. - (2) R2 Solvent reclamation/regeneration. - (3) R3 Recycling/reclamation of organic substances which are not used as solvents. - (4) R4 Recycling/reclamation of metals and metal compounds. - (5) R5 Recycling/reclamation of other inorganic materials. - $\left(6\right)$ R6 Regeneration of acids or bases. - (7) R7 Recovery of components used for pollution abatement. - (8) R8 Recovery of components used from catalysts.
+- (1) R1 Use as a fuel (other than in di- $\S 262.82$ General conditions. rect incineration) or other means to generate energy. - (2) R2 Solvent reclamation/regenera- - ganic substances which are not used as ject to the Amber control procedures solvents.

-- (9) R9 Used oil re-refining or other reuses of previously used oil. - (10) R10 Land treatment resulting in benefit to agriculture or ecological improvement. - (11) R11 Uses of residual materials obtained from any of the operations numbered R1 through R10 or RC14 (for transboundary shipments with Canada only). - (12) R12 Exchange of wastes for submission to any of the operations numbered R1 through R11 or RC14 (for transboundary shipments with Canada only). - (13) R13 Accumulation of material intended for any operation numbered R1 through R12 or RC14 (for transboundary shipments with Canada only). - (14) RC14 Recovery or regeneration of a substance or use or re-use of a recyclable material, other than by any of operations R1 to R10 (for transboundary shipments with Canada only). - (15) RC15 Testing of a new technology to recycle a hazardous recyclable material (for transboundary shipments with Canada only). - (16) RC16 Interim storage prior to any of operations R1 to R11 or RC14 (for transboundary shipments with Canada only).
+- (4) R4 Recycling/reclamation of metals and metal compounds. - (5) R5 Recycling/reclamation of other inorganic materials. - (6) R6 Regeneration of acids or bases. - (7) R7 Recovery of components used for pollution abatement. - (8) R8 Recovery of components used from catalysts. - (9) R9 Used oil re-refining or other reuses of previously used oil. - (10) R10 Land treatment resulting in benefit to agriculture or ecological improvement. - (11) R11 Uses of residual materials obtained from any of the operations numbered R1 through R10 or RC14 (for transboundary shipments with Canada only). - (12) R12 Exchange of wastes for submission to any of the operations numbered R1 through R11 or RC14 (for transboundary shipments with Canada - (13) R13 Accumulation of material intended for any operation numbered R1 through R12 or RC14 (for transboundary shipments with Canada only). - (14) RC14 Recovery or regeneration of a substance or use or re-use of a recyclable material, other than by any of operations R1 to R10 (for transboundary shipments with Canada only). - (15) RC15 Testing of a new technology to recycle a hazardous recyclable material (for transboundary shipments with Canada only). - (16) RC16 Interim storage prior to

-Transboundary movement means any movement of hazardous wastes from an area under the national jurisdiction of one country to an area under the national jurisdiction of another country.
+Transboundary movement means any movement of hazardous wastes from an Recovery operations means activities area under the national jurisdiction of